 2 Social displacement, psychological distress, and environmental impacts of tornado outbreaks were not assessed for the Tornado event.
 Expert elicitations and research for these metrics were completed during the main project phase of the SNRA (summer-fall 2011) before the tornado event was added in 2012.
 These measures will be assessed in the next iteration of the SNRA.

-^{2012.} These measures will be assessed in the next iteration of the SNRA.

-3 Low, best, and high estimates for fatalities, injuries and illnesses, and direct economic loss come from the low, average, and high values of the set of events meeting a \$100 million threshold of direct economic cost.
+3 Low, best, and high estimates for fatalities, injuries and illnesses, and direct economic loss come from the low, average, and high values of the set of events meeting a \$100 million threshold of direct eco-nomic cost.
 This set came from the National Weather Service's Storm Prediction Center database on tornadoes ranging from 1996 - 2011.
 For further details see Assumptions sections below.
 4 This is the low estimate when the \$100 million threshold is applied.

-Frequency estimates correspond to the inverse of the number of years of the longest interval between accident events (low), the mean frequency of the accident events (lost), and the greatest number of accident within one year (high) of the set described in note 3 above.

-(Edwards, The Online Tornado FAQ, 2012)
+5 Frequency estimates correspond to the inverse of the number of years of the longest interval between accident events (low), the mean frequency of the accident events (best), and the greatest number of accidents within one year (high) of the set described in note 3 above 6 (Edwards, The Online Tornado FAQ, 2012)